noam-c/EDEn/data/README.md

 * **sprites** - Contains spritesheet images and associated spritesheet metadata.

-* **tilesets** - Contains images and metadata that, together, represent tilesets that can be used to present maps
+* **tilesets** - Contains images and metadata that, together, represent tilesets that can be used to present maps.